lucas-castillo/samplr/cran-comments.md

 auto-linking.
 (If you want to add a title as well please put it in
 quotes: "Title")

+> Thank you.
+No single reference exists describing all the methods in the package, although writing one in future is definitely in our plans.
+For the time being we choose to link individual methods to individual references in the function documentation, and to point users to the project website for a general overview.

 Please provide a link to the used webservices to the description field of your DESCRIPTION file in the form
 <http:...> or <[https:...]https:...>